cydno/dissection_assortative_mating_behaviour/README.md

 Rscript 1_genome_scan.R
 ```

 R script to run a binomial GLMM at each genetic (cM) position across the genome (i.e. cydno x melpomene linkage map).
 GLMM includes id as an individual level random factor to account for overdispersion (see for example, Elston et al 2001, Parasitology).
 In addition, runs a non-parametric QTL analysis using R/qtl (using function scanone with model = "np").
-Requires phenotype and genotype data for backcross hybrids in R/qtl format:  `raw_data/data_for_Rqtl.csv`.
-Produces lod scores across the genome: `derived_data/genome_scan_lod_score.csv`; and summary of qtl peaks:  `derived_data/qtl_summary`
+Requires phenotype and genotype data for backcross hybrids in R/qtl format:  `data_for_Rqtl.csv`.
+Produces lod scores across the genome: `genome_scan_lod_score.csv`; and summary of qtl peaks:  `qtl_summary`

 ### ii) Permutations to determine genome-wide-significance